Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/protocol-SLA/protocol-SLA.md

 | > 5%  | 95% | 1.2 hours |
 | > 10% | 97.5% | 36 minutes |

-Operators who hold delegated stakes delegated stake in multiple quorums must satisfy the SLA associated with each of their registered quorums.
+Operators who hold delegated stake in multiple quorums must satisfy the SLA associated with each of their registered quorums.
 For instance, an operator holding 1% of stake in 'quorum 0' and 7% of stake in 'quorum 1' must keep its signing rate and serving availability above 90% for 'quorum 0' and 95% for 'quorum 1'.

 **Enforcement Actions**